Nellaker-group/UNetHAPPY/README.md

 All model predictions are saved directly to the database and can be turned into .tsv files that QuPath can read with `/qupath/coord_to_tsv.py`.

-Embedding vectors of the cell classifier, their class predictions, and WSI (x,y) coordinates are saved as an hdf5 file in `projects/{projectname}/results/embeddings/{lab_id}/{slide_name}/{run_id}.hdf5`.
+Embedding vectors of the cell classifier, their class predictions, network confidence, and WSI nuclei (x,y) coordinates are saved as an hdf5 file in `projects/{projectname}/results/embeddings/{lab_id}/{slide_name}/{run_id}.hdf5`.

 ### Analysis